mapbox/awesome-vector-tiles/README.md

 - [OpenLayers 3](https://github.com/openlayers/ol3/pull/4219) - JavaScript vector & raster library.
 - [WhirlyGlobe/Maply](https://github.com/mousebird/WhirlyGlobe/blob/master/WhirlyGlobeSrc/WhirlyGlobe-MaplyComponent/src/MaplyMapnikVectorTiles.mm) - Objective C code that is able to read and render vector tiles(and style with mapnik xml) on iOS devices.
 - [Leaflet.MapboxVectorTile](https://github.com/SpatialServer/Leaflet.MapboxVectorTile) is able to read PBF MapboxVectorTiles from a REST endpoint and render them as a TileLayer on a Leaflet Map.
 Use this option if you want to utilize vector tiles on a standard Leaflet web map without needing WebGL.
-- [Nutiteq Maps SDK 3.x](https://developer.nutiteq.com) - C++ maps library for iOS, Android, Windows Phone and Xamarin with bindings for Java, ObjectiveC and C#
+- [CARTO Mobile SDK](https://github.com/CartoDB/mobile-sdk) - C++ maps library focused on offline features, for iOS, Android, Windows Phone and Xamarin with bindings for Java, Objective-C and C#.
+Based on [Nutiteq Maps SDK](https://developer.nutiteq.com), but open source and uses CartoCSS.
 - [Mapzen Tangram](https://github.com/tangrams/tangram) - JavaScript library for rendering 2D & 3D maps live in a web browser with WebGL, supports MVT, GeoJSON, TopoJSON
 - [Mapzen Tangram-es](https://github.com/tangrams/tangram-es) - C++ library for rendering 2D and 3D maps using OpenGL ES 2 with custom styling and interactions
 * [mapbox-gl-leaflet](https://github.com/mapbox/mapbox-gl-leaflet) - Create Mapbox GL layers in Leaflet